Waterfront Red Car: Rolling stock

 The Waterfront Red Cars comprised three tram cars in the style of the originals.
 Two of the three Red Cars — the replica cars, numbers 500 and 501 — were built from scratch by employees of the port of Los Angeles; the interiors were cooled using the same clerestory-style windows as the original 500-class Red Cars (“The Fives”).

 The third car, No. #1058, was a vintage Pacific Electric 950-class car, having been assembled from two wrecked 950-class cars by Richard J. Fellows.
 It was restored for parades, movies, and the like, and then cleverly converted to be steered with the original throttle as a tiller and braked by the original brake handle; the original dead man pedal operated the gasoline engine throttle, which powered the rubber tires.
 The Port of Los Angeles bought the car and converted it back for rail operation as a charter service.

 The replica cars were planned to be reused again when the line reopened, but they would have been modified to run on light rail tracks.
+With the unlikelihood of the line reopening, plans for the rolling stock are unknown.